 NMI is located on private property.
 As such, any professional photographers or videographers or any non-professional individuals or groups who are not members of the College community may only obtain permission for photos/video off NMI property.
-Academic-based or College-sponsored and approved photography and videography involving members of the College community are generally allowed, as long as the photographer/videographer has permission of the individual subject(s), or when the photographing/videotaping is of a crowd or audience at an open, public event where such photography, including but not limited to, recording video and/or audio recording of lectures and demonstrations is approved under this policy.
+Academic-based or College-sponsored and approved photography and videography involving members of the College community are generally allowed, as long as the photographer/videographer has permission of the individual subject(s), or when the photographing/videotaping is of a crowd or audience at an open, public event where such photography/videography is not otherwise prohibited or restricted.
+College-initiated videography, including but not limited to, recording video and/or audio recording of lectures and demonstrations is approved under this policy.
 Nothing in this policy shall be construed to minimize or limit the rights that students have to control the disclosure of directory information, as set forth more fully in the Family Educational Rights and Privacy Act (FERPA) Annual Notice.
 NMI reserves the right to prohibit or stop any photography or videography that is disruptive, intrusive, or not in compliance with College policy or the law.